Gay Doctors Ireland

-Gay Doctors Ireland (GDI) is an organisation of gay, lesbian, bisexual and transgender (LGBT) physicians and medical students in Ireland.
+Gay Doctors Ireland (GDI) is an organisation of gay, lesbian, bisexual and transgender (LGBTQ) physicians and medical students in Ireland.
 It was founded in Dublin by Conor Malone in 2010 as Ireland's first association for LGBT doctors.

 Activity

 GDI was created to provide an educational, professional and social support network for LGBT doctors and medical students.
-The group's inaugural annual general meeting featured Doctor Jesse Ehrenfeld of Harvard University.
+In 2010, the group's inaugural annual general meeting featured Doctor Jesse Ehrenfeld of Harvard University.